 - Be The Match Registry® rules are based on U.S. laws.
 If your donor is from a registry in a different country, their registry will have their own laws and rules.
 These rules are there to protect you and your donor’s privacy.

-- During the 1st year after transplant, most registries will let you and your donor send emails, cards and letters back and forth as well as one small gift - as long as you keep them anonymous.
+- During the 1st year after transplant, most registries will let you and your donor send emails, cards and letters - as long as you keep them anonymous.
 Anonymous means that you can’t give away any personal details, including names and information regarding where you live (see additional rules below for the U.S.).
 But communication instructions will depend on the rules of your donor’s country and registry.
 Ask your transplant coordinator or team what the rules are for your donor.
 This is called anonymous communication.

 - After a waiting period, some registries will let you and your donor share your name and contact information – but only if you both agree.
 This is called direct contact or direct communication.